rsriniva/ejb-cluster-example/README.md

 __JBAS010238: Number of cluster members: 2__

-Run __java -jar ejb-cluster-client-jar-with-dependencies.jar__ to test your configuration.
+Run __java -jar ejb-client-jar-with-dependencies.jar__ to test your configuration.